 Recently I came across an announcement of the first enterprise-class in-memory database - SQL Server 2017.
-The article declares some very impressive performance benchmarks and I strongly recommend you have a look at it.
+The article declares some very impressive performance benchmarks and I strongly recommend you have a look at them.

-With in-memory database technology, you can change the transaction logging approach without compromising the safety of the data and recoverability of the system.
-The persistence of data stored in NVDIMM memory means you no longer need to log to the SSD - you can log to a virtual disk in the NV (non-volatile) memory, and this change on its own brings promise of speed gains never imaginable before!
+With in-memory database technology, you can change the transaction logging approach without compromising the safety of the data and the recoverability of the system.
+The persistence of data stored in NVDIMM memory means you no longer need to log to the SSD - you can log to a virtual disk in the NV (non-volatile) memory, and this change on its own brings the promise of speed gains never imaginable before!

 Leave a comment

 Please note, comments must be approved before they are published